0x7FFFFFFFFFFFFFFF/snippetcreator/README.md

 ## Overview

-SnippetCreator started as a simple tool to create code snippets in separate files, but has evolved into a powerful text manipulation toolkit.
-While the name remains "SnippetCreator," it now offers a diverse set of features to enhance your editing workflow in Visual Studio Code.
+*Terry's Snippet Creator* started as a simple tool to create code snippets in separate files, but has evolved into a powerful text manipulation toolkit.
+While the name remains *Terry's Snippet Creator*, it now offers a diverse set of features to enhance your editing workflow in Visual Studio Code.

 ## Features